-Rep is short for repetition, the number of times you've practiced a given sentence.
+Rep is short for repetition, by which we mean the number of times you've practiced a given sentence.

 What are reps used for?

-Reps are used to calculate and evaluate your learning progress: we adjust to your learning speed as you accumulate reps and progress towards fluency.
+Reps are used to calculate and evaluate your learning progress.
+They:

 ✓ Measure your learning progress